Sambit136/Home-Credit/README.md

 experiencing payment difficul@es with their loan or not.
 Predictor includes columns like AMT_INCOME_TOTAL, AMT_CREDIT, FLAG_OWN_CAR, FLAG_OWN_REALTY

-The success of this project lies on the effec@ve iden@fica@on of both low and high-risk customers.
+The success of this project lies on the effective identification of both low and high-risk customers.
 By achieving this, Home Credit can expand its loan offerings for low-risk customers, thereby increasing revenue genera@on and enhancing overall profitability.